General Insurance

 4. Technology Is Changing Risk Profiles

 Some experts believe we may see a longer-term rebalancing of the market, with new entrants and alternative risk solutions (like captive insurance) gaining traction.
-Others warn that without meaningful legal reform, costs will continue to climb.
+Others warn that without meaningful legal reform — a debate playing out at the state level through tort reform legislation tracked by the U.S. Chamber Institute for Legal Reform — costs will continue to climb.

 What This Means Going Forward